A text set on Japanese American Internment during World War II has been added to the ELA Text Sets collection.

-From this one page, you will learn about the structure, use, and pre-teaching considerations of text sets, link to quality K-12 text sets that can be adapted for adult education, and find examples created by Massachusetts practitioners.
-The first Massachusetts text set posted is on the topic of Vision, and others will soon be following.
+Learn about the structure, use, and pre-teaching considerations of text sets, link to quality K-12 text sets that can be adapted for adult education, and find examples created by Massachusetts practitioners.

 Many students struggle to read on-grade-level text, often because they don't have the words or background knowledge needed to access the text.
 Research has shown that knowing what you're reading about dramatically affects your understanding of the text.
 That sounds obvious, but put another way: being a good reader will always give you an edge, but topic knowledge can also give you an edge.
 Conversely, the varied levels of knowledge and experience that students bring to a topic of study will affect their learning.